Ask a question Recent questions Subjects Archives Factsheets About

 Hi,

-I have recently been diagnosed with HIV.
+I was recently diagnosed with HIV.
 It is thought I contracted this within a few months ago.
 The ID doctor seems to think I am seroconverting.

 My first lab results shocked me.
 My CD4 was 267 with a VL over 10 million.
 I feel healthy with just a slight dry throat and had recededing gums which has eased off.
 I am 30 years old, 6ft and weigh 11 stone.